 But what impact does our close proximity to disaster have on the character of the community?

 It's a question that probably doesn't get asked enough around here, and understandably so.
 Tragedy doesn't attract those coveted tourist dollars, and certainly doesn't mesh well with Whistler's reputation as a world-class winter wonderland.
-Whether it's a weekend getaway or a years-long sabbatical from "normal life," most of us have come to Whistler to escape, to catch a fleeting glimpse of a snowy mirage amid the desert of our day-to-day doldrums, not to be reminded of our various existential crises.
-We are in the fantasy fulfilment business in Whistler, and nothing brings a fantasy crashing down more violently than a heavy dose of unfiltered reality.
+Whether it's a weekend getaway or a years-long sabbatical from "normal life," most of us have come to Whistler to escape, to catch a fleeting glimpse of a snowy mirage amidst the desert of our day-to-day doldrums, not to be reminded of our various existential crises.
+We are in the fantasy fulfillment business in Whistler, and nothing brings a fantasy crashing down more violently than a heavy dose of unfiltered reality.

 And how we frame the discussion around sudden death as a community is important, almost as important as the measures we take to prevent it.
 One imagines that for long-time locals, so accustomed by now to the wail of an ambulance siren or the foreboding whirs of a rescue helicopter, that tragedy gets easier to process over time.
 Whether that's true or not is another issue, but with so many newcomers to the community each year who aren't yet attuned to the rhythms of the Whistler bubble, it's we, the established residents, who need to start the conversation around tragedy the right way.

-It's a question a team of UBC researchers have looked at closely, with a 2013 study aimed at assessing just how young men in Whistler deal with the most tragic of circumstances.
-After interviewing 15 subjects between the ages of 19 and 25 who had suffered the unexpected death of a friend, the researchers found that young Whistler men process grief much differently than their Vancouver counterparts, where a similar study was conducted.
+It's a question a team of UBC researchers have looked at closely, with a study last year aimed at assessing just how young men in Whistler deal with the most tragic of circumstances.
+After interviewing 15 subjects between the ages of 19 and 25 who had suffered through the unexpected death of a friend, the researchers found that young Whistler men process grief much differently than their Vancouver counterparts, where a similar study was conducted.

 While those who died on the mountain were eulogized by friends as heroes, deaths from drug or alcohol abuse were harder to reconcile for the survivors, according to Creighton.